Last Updated on January 20, 2023

 We know the fashion industry is incredibly wasteful.

 Millions of tonnes of clothing end up in the landfill every year.
 It’s shockingly estimated that less than 1% of virgin materials which enter the clothing production cycle will actually end up being recycled into new clothes, and 25% of fabric (or possibly more – this is considered a conservative figure) is waste before the garment is even in stores.
-Also, as we recently learned, the secondhand clothing cycle is far from sustainable.
+Also, as we recently learned, the secondhand clothing cycle can be far from sustainable.

 And fortunately some brands are already working to change the way we view and use textile “waste”.
-Through things like zero waste production, using offcut, reclaimed, and deadstock materials, upcycling existing garments, and even taking back and recycling their own clothes.
+Through things like zero waste fashion production, using offcut, reclaimed, and deadstock materials, upcycling existing garments, and even taking back and recycling their own clothes.

 (This roundup is kindly sponsored by Tonlé and also contains some affiliate links)